fontys-lunarflow/.github/profile/README.md

-# Project Sunshine
+# Project Lunarflow

-Marketing and communications project for the Eclipse Foundation.
+Event visualization project for the marketing and communications department of the Eclipse Foundation.